 What is your favorite Peace Coffee brew & why?

-At the moment, the Breakaway Blend, but I’m writing this during the summer of 2012 when the Breakaway Blend is in season and is comprised of all the best we have to offer at this given moment, but there are new and exciting coffees that have yet to reach our warehouse that I can’t wait to taste.
+At the moment, it’s Nocturnal Seasonal Blend, it is in season and comprised of all the best we have to offer at this given moment, but there are new and exciting coffees that have yet to reach our warehouse that I can’t wait to taste.

-What’s your favorite drink to make at Wonderland Park & why?
+What’s your favorite drink to make as a barista & why?

 If you could travel anywhere in the world where would you want to go and why?